Richardaeld/cola-vending-machine/README.md

 ### Heroku Notes
 + Postgres requires a secure connection by default.
 This can cause numerous problems.
     + The work around is:
-        + Add a config to heroku config vars: (PGSSLMODE=no-verify)
+        + Add a config to Heroku config vars: (PGSSLMODE=no-verify)
         + Add an additional line to knexfile.js under the production object:
             + `ssl: { rejectUnauthorized: false },`
-+ Due to the requirements of this project (api and user interface sharing a single github repo) the migrations for the PostgreSQL database must be done at deployment.
++ Due to the requirements of this project (API and user interface sharing a single GitHub repo) the migrations for the PostgreSQL database must be done at deployment.
     + The migration string can be found in the scripts of package.json
-    + Potientially forward AND backwards migrations can be made here but each will be made at the end of a successful herou build and careful attention must be paid to the process.
+    + Potentially forward AND backwards migrations can be made here but each will be made at the end of a successful Heroku build and careful attention must be paid to the process.
         + 2 additional scripts are required for this and they are **heroku-postbuild** and **install-api**.
-        + **heroku-postbuild** will be the first script called and will force heroku to call **install-api**.
-This will allow a non-root dir installation to heroku.
+        + **heroku-postbuild** will be the first script called and will force Heroku to call **install-api**.
+This will allow a non-root dir installation to Heroku.
-+ Due to the requirements of this project (api and user interface sharing single github repo) React.js would not deploy from the repo it was build in.
++ Due to the requirements of this project (API and user interface sharing single GitHub repo) React would not deploy from the repo it was build in.
     + In order to deploy the React app the entire project needs to be copied to a new repo and extracted from its react_app folder to the root of the repo.
     + With this step completed the new repo can be successfully deployed.
     + This is detailed under **Deployment** and **Other Problems**.